yorkeyao/DataCV2024/README.md

 ![enter image description here](https://github.com/sxzrt/The-PersonX-dataset/raw/master/images/logo1.jpg)

-The challenge uses synthetic data as the source, which is from [PersonX](https://github.com/sxzrt/Dissecting-Person-Re-ID-from-the-Viewpoint-of-Viewpoint) [1].
+The Region100 benchmark consists of footage captured by 100 static cameras from various regions in the real world.
+For videos from each different region, the first 70% is used for model training, while the remaining 30% is designated for validation and testing.

-The target domain consists of real-world images.
-We have provided camera index information for both source and target training sets.
+The target domain consists of real-world images from 100 regions in the world.
+In total, there are 21871 images.
+We have provided region camera index information for both source and target training sets.
+ - For the training set, it contains 15,369 images.
+ - For the validate set, it contains 2,134 images.
- - For the source dataset, it contains 20,280 images from 700 IDs, which are captured by 6 cameras.
+ - For the test set, it contains 4,368 images.
- - For the target dataset, only the target training set can be used for training models (Please follow the rules in [challenge website](http://ai.bu.edu/visda-2020/)).
-We also provide a fully labeled validation set for algorithm development. **Note that**, the IDs in the target training set are quite noisy, e.g., images of a person might come from one or multiple cameras, and the number of images per ID varies a lot.
-We believe this setting is more practical and is significantly different from the current setting [2].
-We also provide the camera index of each target training image.

 The challenge dataset split is organized as follows:
 ```